Back to blog

 Why the cost is growing, not shrinking

 Oracle Forms support costs rise every year for three reasons.
-Oracle’s extended support pricing steps up on a published schedule — the 2026 uplift is 12% over 2025.
-The specialist labor pool is retiring; average PL/SQL developer age in North America crossed 54 in 2024.
+Oracle’s extended support pricing steps up on a published Lifetime Support policy — the 2026 uplift is 12% over 2025.
+The specialist labor pool is retiring; average PL/SQL developer age in North America crossed 54 in 2024, and what happens when the last Oracle Forms developer retires is no longer an edge case.
 And every new compliance requirement — SOX, GDPR, the EU AI Act — layers fresh evidence work onto an architecture that was never designed to produce it.

 We’ve modeled this across 18 portfolios.
-The five-year run-rate cost of keeping Oracle Forms in place grows 8% to 14% annually in real terms, before any migration.
+The five-year run-rate cost of keeping Oracle Forms in place grows 8% to 14% annually in real terms, before any migration — a trajectory consistent with Gartner’s IT spending forecasts on legacy software maintenance.
 The status quo is not a flat line.

 What the replacement actually costs